William Reynolds (footballer, born 1879)

-William Reynolds (22 July 1879 – 1973), sometimes called Billy Reynolds, was an English professional footballer who played as a forward in the Football League for Burton United and Grimsby Town.
+William Reynolds (22 July 1879 – 1973), sometimes called Billy Reynolds, was an Irish-born English professional footballer who played as a forward in the Football League for Burton United and Grimsby Town.

 Career

 Reynolds began his career with Manchester City, but never appeared for the first team and later played for a number of Football League and Southern League clubs.
 He later managed AFC Amsterdam.

 Career statistics

 Personal life

 Outside football, Reyolds was a schoolmaster.
 His younger brother Jack was also a footballer and manager.